The founding inspiration of the Waldorf Steiner movement was the innovative academic, Rudolf Steiner (1861-1925).

 The Education of the Child: And Early Lectures on Education (Foundations of Waldorf Education) by Rudolf Steiner and Christopher Bamford

-Progressive Education – Our supportive forum discussing progressive approaches to education (including Waldorf Steiner) and why they are so important for the 21st century.
+Progressive Education Group – Our supportive forum discussing progressive approaches to education (including Waldorf Steiner) and why they are so important for the 21st century.